Nyayic/Building-With-WordPress/cltmtc7tu000709jo25cubbw8.md

 ### **Installing WordPress**

 Once you have your domain name and hosting set up, the next step is to install WordPress.

 Most hosting providers offer a one-click WordPress installation process.
-Below is an example of installation through cpanel via Softaculous.
+Below is an example of installation through the cpanel via Softaculous.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1710151888949/0c2368f9-8a1f-4b5e-9527-958aecaa4fa8.png align="center")